kame31/HueServer/README.md

 - XXX on
 - XXX off
+- Toggle XXX				// toggle the powerstate of a single light or group
 - XXX blink               // makes your lights blink once
 - XXX: ct:500             // 153 - 500 white color temperature from cold to warm
 - XXX: h:65535            // 0 - 65535 hue value, the color